-Cuba has a rich and complex history, and there’s no better place to discover this history in more depth than the museums in Havana.
-Whether its Spanish colonial history, the Cuban missile crisis and revolution, or rum that piques your interest, there’s a museum in Havana for you, as we detail here!
+Cuba has a rich and complex history and there’s no better place to discover this in more depth than visiting one the Havana’s many museums.
+Whether it be Spanish colonial history, the 1964 missile crisis, the Cuban Revolution or Cuban rum.
+For whatever piques your interest there’s a museum in Havana that will be sure to have it.

 The Museo de la Revolucion

 There’s no getting away from the revolution in Havana, with grand murals and significant sights seemingly around every corner.
-The culture that has grown out of Castro’s 1950s revolution is one of the main reasons many people decide to visit Cuba, and having played such an important part in the country’s recent history and relations with the United States, a visit to the Museo de la Revolucion really is something of a must.
+The culture that has grown out of Castro’s 1950s revolution is one of the main reasons many people decide to visit Cuba.
+Because it has played such an important part in thecountry’s recent history and its relations with the United States, a visit to the Museo de la Revolucion is really something of a must.

 The National Museum of Fine Arts